-For the community, it means a more environmentally friendly livelihood that improves their quality of life.
+For the community it means more environment friendly livelihood that improves their quality of life.
 This is achieved by energy efficient cooking, proper waste disposal, clean drinking water and ensuring the participation of women and marginalized groups in the projects and so forth.

 The community needs to find money for practicing green business, be it buying a solar lamp, buying a water tank to store drinking water or improved firewood cooking stove.
-The additional money spent will go a long way in improving health of households and the community.
+The additional money spent will go a long way in improving the health of households and the community.

-The Module outlines the initiatives to be taken for cleaner energy, water, waste management and other measures beneficial to the community.
+These Manual outlines the initiatives to be taken for cleaner energy, water, waste management and other measures beneficial to the community.